 He lived comfortably as an army pensioner and improved his financial standing by selling his Victoria Cross at auction in 1886 for £10.
 This was bought by Charles Winter, the newly appointed head of the Medal Department at Spink.
 The first sale at auction of a Victoria Cross was in 1884.
 Towards the end of his life he lived in Great Homer Street Everton and had a deposit at Great Homer Street Post Office Savings Bank.

-He died aged 75 years on 31 December 1891 of bronchitis while lodging with the Johnson family at 14 Westminster Road Kirkdale, Liverpool.
-Mrs Johnson's daughter, Emma Cattrall, was present at his passing and informed the Kirkdale Registrar, Robert Henry Webster, the next day.
+He died aged 75 years on 31 December 1891 of bronchitis at the Johnson family's residence at 14 Westminster Road Kirkdale, Liverpool.
+Mrs Johnson's daughter, Emma Catterall, was present at his passing and informed the Kirkdale Registrar, Robert Henry Webster, the next day.
 He was buried on 4 January 1892 in Section CE 17 Grave 220 at Kirkdale Cemetery.
-This was an unmarked 'Public' grave as was the burial custom at that time.
-He made provision for his own funeral in his will and left £37 12s to his friend and doctor, Thomas Hill, of 6 Westminster Road.
-Hill died on 13 March 1893, within a year of proving William's will at Liverpool Probate Registry, leaving £169 15s to his widow.
+This was an unmarked 'Public' grave, a single interment, where one place in the grave was purchased.
+Over half of the burials on the page of the burial register containing William's burial entry were for 'Public' grave burials.
+A 'Public' grave burial did not necessarily mean that the person was poor.
+There was no stigma attached to this type of burial.
+William made provision for his own funeral in his will and left £37 12s to his friend and doctor, Thomas Hill of 6 Westminster Road.
+Hill was an elderly man like William.
+Hill died on 13 March 1893 aged 70 years leaving £169 15s to his widow.
+The solicitor involved in William Connolly's probate was William Henry Quilliam (Abdullah Quilliam), a famous English convert to Islam.

 Possible clues to his background include a possible relationship to Catherine Burrows formerly Connolly who he lodged with in 1861.
 She could have been his sister or related in some other way.
 In 1851 the Burrows had a 2 year old boy living with them called John Cheetham.
 The child's mother's birth name was Ellen Connolly.
 Ellen married husband John Cheetham on 9 April 1837 at St Nicholas church in Liverpool.
 There are no baptism records for Ellen, Catherine or William Connolly so why would that be if the three were related, perhaps as siblings?
-With a surname like Connolly you would expect an Irish Catholic background but none of the three had any Catholic associations in terms of baptism, marriage or burial.
+With a surname like Connolly you would expect an Irish Catholic background but none of the three were buried as Catholics and both women married in Church of England churches.
 The absence of baptisms might be explained away by the parents deciding to avoid such a commitment altogether perhaps because they were from different backgrounds?

 Some extracts from Murphy's book:-